 The board could easily have decided to fold the Foundation's money into IU's endowment and make the Institute a part of the medical school.
-The Regenstrief endowment would have generated a spendable two to three million dollars a year, which they could have given to the medical school dean to improve the school as he or she saw fit.
+The Regenstrief endowment would have generated a spendable two to three

+Len Betley, once Sam's legal advisor and D&M board president, now presides over the Regenstrief Foundation million dollars a year, which they could have given to the medical school dean to improve the school as he or she saw fit.
 Then the Regenstrief Foundation board could have met once a year over coffee and crumpets to hear the dean tell them about all the good things going on at the medical school.
 But that would not have been Sam Regenstrief's way.
 The answer, the board decided, was to manage the endowment independently: a very Sam-like decision.